 Bonawitz, E., Denison, S., Gopnik, A., & Griffiths, T. L. (2014).
 Win-Stay, Lose-Sample: A simple sequential algorithm for approximating Bayesian inference.
 Cognitive psychology, 74, 35-65.

 Bonawitz, E., Denison, S., Griffiths, T. L., & Gopnik, A. (2014).
 Probabilistic models, learning algorithms, and response variability: sampling in cognitive development.
 Trends in Cognitive Sciences, 18(10), 297-500.

-Gopnik, A., & Kushnir, T. (In Press).
+Gopnik, A., & Kushnir, T. (2014).
 The Origins and Development of Our Conception of Free Will.
 In A. Mele (Ed) Surrounding Free Will.
 Oxford University Press

 Lucas, C. G., Bridgers, S., Griffiths, T. L., & Gopnik, A. (2014).
 When children are better (or at least more open-minded) learners than adults: Developmental differences in learning the forms of causal relationships.
 Cognition, 131(2), 284-299.

 Lucas, C. G., Griffiths, T. L., Xu, F., Fawcett, C., Gopnik, A., Kushnir, T., ... & Hu, J. (2014).
 The child as econometrician: A rational model of preference understanding in children.
 Cognition.

 Taylor, A. H., Cheke, L. G., Waismeyer, A., Meltzoff, A. N., Miller, R., Gopnik, A., Clayton, N., & Gray, R. D. (2014).
 Of babies and birds: complex tool behaviours are not sufficient for the evolution of the ability to create a novel causal intervention.
 Proceedings of the Royal Society B: Biological Sciences, 281(1787), 20140837.